 But what if we could manipulate mosquitoes so that they could effectively fight off an infection before transmitting disease, or if they could resist becoming infected altogether?

-These questions are at the heart of the research of Penn’s Michael Povelones.
-An assistant professor in Penn’s School of Veterinary Medicine, Povelones investigates the mosquito immune system for clues as to how those defenses may be targeted to control diseases that mosquitoes spread—infections such as malaria, dengue, chikungunya, yellow fever, and Zika, which claim the lives of hundreds of thousands of people worldwide each year.
+These questions are at the heart of Dr. Michael Povelones’ research.
+An Assistant Professor of Pathobiology at Penn Vet, Povelones investigates the mosquito immune system for clues as to how those defenses may be targeted to control diseases that mosquitoes spread—infections such as malaria, dengue, chikungunya, yellow fever, and Zika, which claim the lives of more than a million people worldwide each year.

-“For a long time, mosquitoes have been a major focus for controlling diseases like malaria and dengue, through approaches like insecticide treatments,” Povelones says.
-“In fact, right now Florida is conducting aerial insecticide spraying to kill the mosquitoes responsible for transmitting Zika.
+“For a long time, mosquitoes have been a major focus for controlling diseases like malaria and dengue, through approaches like insecticide treatments,” Povelones said, noting that aerial insecticide was sprayed in Florida to kill the mosquitoes responsible for transmitting Zika.

 In order to understand how different components of the mosquito’s immune system play a role in responding to pathogens, Povelones and his lab members often conduct gene silencing experiments, in which they use double-stranded RNA to temporarily disable a gene of interest.
 They then challenge the genetically modified mosquito with a pathogen and monitor how it responds.

-“If we could remove the brakes of the immune system,” says Povelones, “we might get a really robust attack of the pathogen inside the mosquito.”
+“If we could remove the brakes of the immune system,” said Povelones, “we might get a really robust attack of the pathogen inside the mosquito.”

-“We’re starting to investigate the possibility that a mosquito’s microbiome could be ‘primed’ to resist infection and prevent viral transmission,” Povelones says.
+“We’re starting to investigate the possibility that a mosquito’s microbiome could be ‘primed’ to resist infection and prevent viral transmission,” Povelones explained.

-“There’s been a lot of investments made recently in thinking about using transgenic mosquitoes to prevent disease transmission in the field,” he says.
+“There have been a lot of investments made recently in thinking about using transgenic mosquitoes to prevent disease transmission in the field,” he noted.
 “Where our research intersects with that is we’re providing the basic knowledge and molecules that we’d like to target in some of those future plans.”